Frequently asked questions

 Some patients receive care from medical residents.
 These residents have completed four years of college, four years of medical school and often 1 to 3 years of postgraduate training.
 They are licensed physicians who work in close partnership with your other care team members.

-Who will see me at my next appointment?
+Who will I see at my next appointment?

-The providers you see at an appointment will depend on the needs you have that day.
+As an established patient, you see providers at your appointment based on your needs that day.
 Your team is committed to giving you exactly the care you need, in the most supportive and convenient way possible.
-You may need a nurse visit for vaccinations, a session with a dietitian to develop a healthy eating plan, or an exam with a doctor or nurse practitioner to diagnose and treat an illness.
+You may need a nurse visit for vaccinations or an exam with a doctor or nurse practitioner to diagnose and treat an illness.

 What are the benefits of having a care team instead of seeing my own provider every time?

 A care team improves your care in several ways.
-Instead of depending on just one provider, you now have an entire team supporting you.
-When you need to see a specialist, your care team will connect you to the right person.
-Your team will remind you when it's time for a preventive exam or wellness screening.
+Instead of depending on one provider, you have a team supporting you.
+When you need to see a specialist, your care team connects you to the right person.
+Your team reminds you when it's time for a preventive exam or wellness screening.
 Often, you'll be able to receive care more quickly than in the past because now you have more people prepared to meet your needs.

 How can I refill a prescription?

 If you filled your prescription at another pharmacy, you'll need to make the request to that pharmacy directly.
-If your pharmacist needs more information or a renewal from your provider, he or she will contact Mayo Clinic directly to complete the refill process.
-Please allow at least seven to 10 days to receive your prescription.
+If needed, your pharmacist contacts you for more information or a renewal from your provider.
+Please allow about 10 days to receive your prescription.

 Why should I contact my primary care team first for specialty issues instead of going directly to the specialty area?